OliveNjerii/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Script 6
 - function that prints every other character of a string, starting with the first character, followed by a new line.

+## Script 7
+- prints half of a string, followed by a new line.